Teyras/MT/text/chapters/310_scheduling_problem_categorization.md

 would have to be resumed on the same machine (and the scheduler would need to keep track of the fact).

-Suspending measurements so that they can be resumed immediately would be a challenging task due to its possible impact on measurement stability.
+Suspending measurements so that they can be resumed immediately and at the same point of their execution would be a challenging task due to its probable impact on measurement stability.
+A more achievable goal would be preemption by cancelling the current task (atomic part of the job) and starting that task over when the job is resumed.

-We will mainly be concerned with the non-preemptive variant, but if it shows that preemption brings interesting benefits, it will also be considered.
+Due to these difficulties, we will mainly be concerned with the non-preemptive variant, but if it shows that preemption brings interesting benefits, it will also be considered.

 ### Clairvoyance